 The score server php script allows you to set up a website as a repository of scores.
 Users can upload scores to the site, which are then modified so that they contain a reference to the site, allowing for updates to the score to be discovered from within the ScorePlayer itself.
 Upon upload, a QR code is also generated which can be used by the ScorePlayer to directly download the file from the server.
 A second php script can be used to generate a table showing QR codes and download links for all of the scores that have already been uploaded.
 These scripts will soon be released under the LGPL once they've been tidied up a bit.

-Copyright © Aaron Wyatt, 2019-2020, with contributions to the project from Cat Hope, Lindsay Vickery, and Stuart James.
+Copyright © Aaron Wyatt, 2019-2020, with contributions to the project from Cat Hope, Lindsay Vickery, Stuart James, and Tristen Parr.